miguelbustamante21/Evidencia_SemanaTEC_Equipo4/README.md

 # Evidencia_SemanaTEC_Equipo4
-This repository will include the final project of the week
+This repository will include the final project of the week.
 - Integrantes:
   - Miguel Angel Bustamante Perez A01781583
   - Luis Vasquez Ortega a01028111